How much & why you should tip?

 The reasons are;

-• Guides, cook and other staff derives much of their income from the tips they receive, so this subsidize for the wages they receive, as a company we try our best to make sure our crew & staff get fair wages, which we pride in ourselves as we pay better than the market average.
-However, this is not quite enough as most of our crew is hired on temporary basis and can be time lags between being on a job and being out of a job (There might be a huge interval between one safari and the other so the tips which they receive plays a very important role to them as additional income)
+• Guides, cooks and other staff derive much of their income from the tips they receive, so this subsidizes the wages they receive, as a company we try our best to make sure our crew & staff get fair wages, which we pride in ourselves as we pay better than the market average.
+However, this is not quite enough as most of our crew is hired on a temporary basis and there can be time lags between being on a job and being out of a job (There might be a huge interval between one safari and the other so the tips which they receive plays a very important role to them as additional income)

-• Tip to show gratitude and appreciation, most of crew will work tirelessly to ensure clients get the best out of their experience, thus going further than things which are required example on hike, some porters carry small backpacks which are to be with clients, some go as far as carrying the client so as to increase his/her chances to summit.
-On safaris, guides are known to risk getting fined but ensure clients get more on evening game drives which by park regulations are to end by 6:00pm, some go off tracks to ensure clients get closer to animals (however none of this is required of them & are heavily discourage by we “companies”)
+• Tip to show gratitude and appreciation, most of the crew will work tirelessly to ensure clients get the best out of their experience, thus going further than things that are required example on hikes, some porters carry small backpacks which are to be with clients, some go as far as carrying the client so as to increase his/her chances to summit.
+On safaris, guides are known to risk getting fined but ensure clients get more on evening game drives which by park regulations are to end by 6:00 pm, some go off tracks to ensure clients get closer to animals (however none of this is required of them & are heavily discourage by we “companies”)

-• Tips encourage and motivates your crew, as employers in this industry we understand that the best guides, chefs will leave better paying companies for less pay if they will derive more in tips in the later company, after letting you in on this we believe you understand how tips are crucial to the overall performance of the crew
+• Tips encourage and motivate your crew, as employers in this industry we understand that the best guides and chefs will leave better-paying companies for less pay if they will derive more in tips in the later company, after letting you in on this we believe you understand how tips are crucial to the overall performance of the crew

 How to make sure your tip gets where you intend it to?